“By killing me here... you have rewarded me more than you can possibly know.” ~ Kreia

 In such a way, all those Force users too dependent on the Force would perish – and those strong enough would survive, creating a new galaxy where people can choose their own destiny and control their own fate.

-Before the events of KOTOR 2 Traya searched the galaxy for ‘wounds in the Force’ to fulfil her ultimate goal.
+Before the events of KOTOR II Traya searched the galaxy for ‘wounds in the Force’ to fulfil her goal.
 And so she forged two tools.
 Darth Sion – her weapon to destroy the Jedi – trained assassins to use an ancient Sith power that drained the Force energy of others and made it their own.
 And Darth Nihilus, who created a web of Force wounds across the galaxy, sending echoes in all directions.
 This was the true and original purpose of the First Jedi Purge, not to wipe out the Jedi, a secondary motive, but to deafen all to the Force.
 And contrary to what Wookieepedia claims, that Mical discovered the truth behind Revan’s conquest during his travels with the Exile, it is obvious he speaks of Traya’s:

 “What did you see in the web of worlds that have died?
 What did you see when you saw it through the Force?”